President and CEO

 A strong advocate of good governance in nonprofits, she has nearly 20 years of service on philanthropic foundation boards, and serves on a number of national and international boards.

-Vice President, Engagement & Communications
+Vice President, Strategic Engagement and Communications

 Vice President, Operations